The Early Years

 He got the UFC call in the summer of 2006.
 He won his UFC debut at UFC 62 versus Rob MacDonald via arm triangle choke in the first round.

-Red continues to fight inside and outside the UFC.
-He also competes in grappling tournaments around the country including winning NAGA, Grapplers Quest, and Arnold/Gracie world championships medals.
+Red retired from MMA competition in 2016.
+He continues to compete in grappling tournaments around the country including winning NAGA, Grapplers Quest, and Arnold/Gracie world championships medals.
 On April 12, 2008 Red was awarded his Black Belt by Professor Pedro Sauer after 11 years of training.
 In December 2010 Red opened his own gym.
 Red Schafer Mixed Martial Arts is Red’s attempt at combining the values he holds most dear: always focusing on the highest level technique (always keeping up with the newest trends while being grounded in the basics), embracing scientific training (using sports science to improve technical, physical, and coaching skills), and having a friendly, positive environment (being happy and safe while pushing each other to the highest level).